Enthemonae: Enzymes

 Due to Enthemonae not having a centralised gland system, it makes it difficult to distinguish between enzymes that play a generalised role and that of an envenomation role.

-The PLA 2 catalyses the hydrolysis of the phospholipids into free fatty acids and lysophosholipids.
+The PLA 2 catalyses the hydrolysis of the phospholipids into free fatty acids and lysophospholipids.
 This have been convergently recruited into the venom.

 Feeding and diet

-Although they are flexible in the ways that they obtain their nutrition’s, they are fundamentally predatory animals that use their venomous tentacles to catch prey.
+Although they are flexible in the ways that they obtain their nutrition's, they are fundamentally predatory animals that use their venomous tentacles to catch prey.
 The dietary composition differentiates between the marine habitats that they are occupying.
 The mouth of the anemone can stretch as well in order to help capture their pray and ingest larger animals such as crabs, molluscs and even some species of small fish.

 Some Enthemonae also are considered to be opportunistic and omnivorous feeders that feed a large extent of their diet through organic detritus, which is caught with the acid of their mucus secretion.

 Habitat

 It is part of a highly diverse order that successfully occupies marine habitats across all depths of the ocean, ranging from the tidal zone to more than 33,000 feet.
-There are 3 superfamilies and up to 48 family’s within, thus making it one of the largest suborders of the sea anemones long side the Anenthemonae.
+There are 3 superfamilies and up to 48 family's within, thus making it one of the largest suborders of the sea anemones long side the Anenthemonae.
 The greatest range of Enthemonae are found in the warmer tropical areas of the ocean but there is still a number of superfamilies that inhabit the colder and deeper waters.